-The University has in place an At-Risk Response Team ("Response Team") Isn't this the Behavioral Intervention Team.
+The University has a University Behavioral Intervention Team.
 The team consists of, but is not limited to, the following entities:

-- 1. Vice President for Student Life
+- 1. Associate Vice President for Student Affairs and Dean of Students

-- 2. Associate Vice President for Student Life and Dean of Students
+- 2. Associate Dean of Students

-- 3. Campus Police
+- 3. Public Safety

 - 4. Student Health Center

-- 5. ADA Coordinator
+- 5. Assistant Director for Disability Services

 - 6. Applied Psychological Services Clinic

 - 7. Latasha Norman Center for Counseling and Disability Services